Interpretability and Generalization Bounds for Learning Spatial Physics: Theoretical Results

-Now consider the case where one has identified the form of the DE, through either prior knowledge or a system identification method, but do not know its parameters.
-The task is to fit a discretization of the Poisson equation for the single scalar parameter $w$, whose true counter part is $k$ in (\ref{eqn:poisson-1d}), to satisfy the equation $-w \mathrm{d}^2u(x_i)/dx^2 \approx f(x_i)$ over the data.
-The DE is approximated using a finite difference stencil with the given $\Delta x$.
-E.g., the three-point stencil, referred to as FD-2, is
+Consider the case where inductive bias of the DE is known, through either prior knowledge or a system identification method, but its physical parameter is unknown.
+We fit the discretized Poisson equation for a parameter $w$, corresponding to the true value is $k$ from Eq.~\ref{eqn:poisson-1d}, such that $-w \frac{d^2u(x_i)}{dx^2} \approx f(x_i)$ over the data.
+The DE is approximated using a standard finite difference stencil, such as the three-point stencil (FD-2),